dsdanielpark/ExceptNotifier/README.md

 <br><br>

 # 2. Features
+You can receive debugging information from ChatGPT via OpenAI's API when using the Except statement.
+The syntax remains the same, but you'll need to configure these two variables:
+`_OPEN_AI_MODEL`,`_OPEN_AI_API`
 ## 2-1. *Telegram Notifier*

 - a.
 Open your telegram app and search for BotFather.
 (A built-in Telegram bot that helps users create custom Telegram bots) <br>